b-hayes/CLI/readme.md

 - reformatting of how dock blocks and method param lists are displayed for help and usage.

 ## Examples (wsl/linux/mac).
-Dynamic classes can be used for quickly writing a cli application in a self-contained file.

 Save these examples as a `testme` file and make it executable `chmod +x ./testme` and run with `./testme`

 ### Example 1.
+Dynamic classes can be used for quickly writing a cli application with no name.

 ```php
 #!/usr/bin/env php
 <?php